-Rather than resorting to expensive sensors, electronics, FPGAs, etc., we explicitly choose a low-cost approach, which opens up a real possibility for students inspired by this course to continue working with QRs and/or ES on a relatively low budget.
-Hobby model QR's are relatively low-cost.
+Rather than resorting to expensive sensors, electronics, FPGAs, etc., we explicitly choose a low-cost approach, which opens up a real possibility for students inspired by this course to continue working with drones and/or ES on a relatively low budget; the price tag for a Quadrupel drone is around $\in 250$.
+Hobby model drones are relatively low-cost due to their simplicity.
 As the rotors do not feature a swash plate there is no rotor pitch control.
 Consequently, rotor thrust must be controlled through varying rotor RPM (revolutions per minute).
 The four rotors control vertical lift, roll, pitch, and yaw, respectively, by varying their individual rotor RPM (see Appendix A).
-The sensors required to derive QR attitude (which is the minimal information for a simple autopilot application) are also low-cost.
-The same holds for the ES hardware approach.
-Rather than using some high-performance microcontroller (and costly development tool suite), we use a low-cost FPGA board (O(100) Euro) featuring a 1600Kgates Xilinx Spartan-3E, that comes with free development software tools.
-In order to allow less time-critical parts of the ES to be conveniently developed in C rather than VHDL, an experimental 32 bit soft core, called X32, has been developed at our Embedded Software Lab [9], which comprises the VHDL core and associated C programming tool chain (ANSI C compiler, assembler, linker, simulator, uploader).
-As a TU Delft development, the X32 is obviously license-free.
+The accelerometer and gyro sensors required to derive drone attitude (which is the minimal information for a simple autopilot application) are also low cost.
+By using a standard microcontroller (with integrated Bluetooth support), the Quadrupel drone can be simply programmed in C with an open-source compiler (arm-gcc), avoiding the need for an expensive toolchain.

-The PC is a standard Linux PC, that acts as development and upload platform for the FPGA (VHDL) and the X32 soft core (C).
+The PC acts as a development and upload platform for the drone.
 The PC is also used as user interface / ground station, in which capacity it reads joystick and keyboard commands, transmits commands to the ES, receives telemetry data from the ES, while visualizing and/or storing the data on file for off-line inspection.
-The PC has serial RS232 ports to communicate to the FPGA board in wireless and tethered mode (PC link).
-Wireless communication is implemented using a low-cost USB transceiver operating at 868 MHz.
+The PC and the drone communicate with each other by means of a RS232 interface (both in tethered and wireless mode).

 Of course, the low-cost approach is not without consequences.
-Using low-cost sensors introduces larger measurement errors (drift, disturbance from QR frame vibrations) which degrades computed attitude accuracy
+Using low-cost sensors introduces larger measurement errors (drift, disturbance from frame vibrations) which degrades computed attitude accuracy and control performance.
+Using a low-cost microcontroller reduces the performance of the designs; the selected ARM Cortex M0 CPU, for example, runs at 14 MIPS and lacks floating-point arithmetic.